 Telcosystems work is developed through a tight-knit dialogue with the computer, often forcing the computer to its limits.
 They use evolutionary models in their algorithms for generating their audiovisual compositions.
-The complexity in their work emerges out of variation and mutation of rudimentary patterns.
-But this publication also shows how Telcosystems conducted research into the experience of spatiality, and the place their works claim between installation, film and sound.
-Images, photos and technical details make the picture complete.
+The complexity of their work emerges out of variation and mutation of rudimentary patterns.
+But this publication also shows how Telcosystems conducted research into the experience of spatiality and the place their works claim between installation, film, and sound.
+Images, photos, and technical details make the picture complete.

 The book 12_Series, published by Spatial Media Laboratories in Rotterdam, a foundation dedicated to the production of and publication on works of art, sheds light on the idea’s, working methods and the research Telcosystems has been conducting for this installation.

 Published by Spatial Media Laboratories, 2011

 Essays by Arie Altena, Joost Rekveld, Murray Horne

 Read an interview with Telcosystems by Mario Mancuso for Digicult — Machines and Audiovisual Horizons.